awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 If you use binlog replication and aren't familiar with GTID\-based replication with MySQL, see [Replication with global transaction identifiers](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids.html) in the MySQL documentation for background\.

-GTID\-based replication is supported for RDS for MySQL version 5\.7\.23 and higher MySQL 5\.7 versions, and RDS for MySQL version 8\.0\.26 and higher MySQL 8\.0 versions\.
+GTID\-based replication is supported for all RDS for MySQL 5\.7 versions, and RDS for MySQL version 8\.0\.26 and higher MySQL 8\.0 versions\.
 All MySQL DB instances in a replication configuration must meet this requirement\.

 **Topics**
 + [Overview of global transaction identifiers \(GTIDs\)](#mysql-replication-gtid.overview)